HISTORIES OTHER THAN BIOGRAPHIES

 Sir Noel Malcolm, Forbidden Desire in Early Modern Europe: Male-Male Sexual Relations, 1400-1750, Oxford University Press, 2024.
 An non-doctrinaire history of homosexuality in not only non-Slavic Europe, but the Ottoman Empire and European colonies, based on thorough and original research in an impressive array of languages and challenging some orthodoxies.
 The popularity of Greek love among men who also liked women in southern Europe and the Ottoman Empire is affirmed, while northern Europe is shown to have been different even well before the emergence of mollies around 1700.

 Dyan Elliott, The Corrupter of Boys: Sodomy, Scandal and the Medieval Clergy, Philadelphia: University of Pennysylvania Press, 2020.
-A study of how the mediaeval church was usually keen to avoid scandal by largely ignoring widespread sex between the clergy and boys.
-Useful for the researcher as a guide to the many sources cited, but more than usually bigoted and myopic, even for 2020.
-The poets of the 12th-century flowering of Greek love (almost the only source of understanding apart from records of rules and punishments) are touched on in only one page and assumed with no evidence to have been "abusers".
+A study of how the mediaeval church was usually keen to avoid scandal by largely ignoring widespread sex between the clergy and boys, with pretensions to originality founded on its rewriting mediaeval sodomy as child abuse to conform with modern dogma.
+Useful for the researcher as a guide to the many sources cited, but more than usually bigoted and myopic, even for 2020: the poets of the 12th-century flowering of Greek love (almost the only source of understanding apart from records of rules and punishments) are touched on in only one page and assumed with no evidence to have been "abusers".

 Norman Roth, "'Deal gently with the young man': Love of Boys in Medieval Hebrew Poetry of Spain" in Spectrum, Vol. 57, No. 1 (Jan.
 1982), pp. 20-51.
 PDF.
 A study with a few characteristic examples of what was evidently a popular genre accepted by the Jewish communities of mediaeval Spain and with many similarities to the Moslem boy-love poetry of the time, though the love depicted is not known to have been physically expressed beyond licit kissing.